 Child care is crucial for the well-being of parents, children, and our nation.
 It makes it possible for parents to work and support their families.
 It gives children a safe, nurturing environment to learn and develop skills they need to succeed in school and in life.
 And, by strengthening the current and future workforce, it bolsters our nation’s economy.
 Yet many families, particularly low-income families, struggle with the high cost of child care.
 These costs can strain families’ budgets, force parents to use lower-cost care even if they would prefer other options for their children, or prevent parents from working because they cannot afford care.
 Child care assistance can enable families to overcome these challenges by helping families pay for child care.

-These 51 fact sheets summarize the state-specific information in Persistent Gaps: State Child Care Assistance Policies 2017.
+These 51 fact sheets summarize the state-specific information in Overdue for Investment: State Child Care Assistance Policies 2018.